-Objective (2013)
+Objective (2014)

-By March 31, 2013, the Commissioner for Legislative Standards will have continued to support members in the filing of their annual disclosure statements.
+By March 31, 2014, the Commissioner for Legislative Standards will have continued to support members in the filing of their annual disclosure statements.

-• Supported members to ensure that all necessary information has been collected for annual disclosure statement.
+Supported members to ensure that all necessary information has been collected for annual disclosure statements.